Argentina’s Textile Crusader

 Holding court at the head of the large wooden dining table, Marina fixed her intense gaze on me, lifted her chin, and launched into an explanation of her organizations in a lush Argentinian-with-a-tinge-of-French accent, while her employees gently interrupted with clarifications.
 Marina’s English is not fluent, but it quickly became clear that she is a passionate, big-ideas person, and it’s the job of her employees and her son, Mateo Zambruno, who is now the CEO of animaná, to execute her vision.
 Finally, at 4:30 p.m., after several glasses of wine and then coffee, Marina announced that she would take me to the animaná store.

-Until last fall, animaná’s only boutique was in Paris. (“Gracias a Dios,” Marina says, “they love animaná.”)
+Until 2018, animaná’s only boutique was in Paris. (“Gracias a Dios,” Marina says, “they love animaná.”)
 For a cosmopolitan capital city, with a population of 2.94 million, Buenos Aires has only a minimal shopping culture.
-Merchants find it frustrating to navigate the byzantine labor and tax code of having a storefront.
+Merchants find it frustrating to navigate the byzantine labor and tax codes of having a storefront.
 To find the good stuff, tourists and residents alike have to book a personal shopper, who will take them to private studios hidden inside aging lofts and the residential apartments of designers.
 Marina sold animaná merchandise this way, out of her apartment, until Zambruno convinced her to open a boutique in Buenos Aires’ upscale, touristed Palermo neighborhood.